jupyterhub/jupyterhub/docs/source/index.rst

 2. `Zero to JupyterHub with Kubernetes <https://github.com/jupyterhub/zero-to-jupyterhub-k8s>`__ allows you to deploy dynamic servers on the cloud if you need even more users.

-JupyterHub supports web browsers, tablets and smartphones and can be used by multiple users at the same time such as; a class of students, a corporate data science group or scientific research group.
+JupyterHub supports web browsers, tablets and smartphones and can be used by multiple users at the same time such as a class of students, corporate data science group or scientific research group.
 JupyterHub makes life easier by enabling collaboration between both small (0-100 users) and large teams (more than 100 users).
 It has distributions which are developed to serve the needs